CPS-Innovation/Rumpole/rumpole-ui/src/react-pdf-highlighter/FORK.README.md

 importing from npm.

-The `src/` folder from the repo has been copied here and the following npm dependencies of `react-pdf-highlighter` have been added directly to ourt own `package.json`:
+The `src/` folder from the repo has been copied here and the following npm dependencies of `react-pdf-highlighter` have been added directly to our own `package.json`:

 ```
 	"@types/lodash.debounce": "^4.0.6",